haacked/haacked.com/_posts/archived/2004-04-06-sake-used-to-make-wooden-speakers.aspx.markdown

 ---
 layout: post
-title: "Sake Used to Make Wooden Speakers"
+title: Sake Used to Make Wooden Speakers
 date: 2004-04-06 -0800
 comments: true
 disqus_identifier: 303
 categories: []
+redirect_from: "/archive/2004/04/05/sake-used-to-make-wooden-speakers.aspx/"
 ---

 Found this on Slashdot.
 I already am a big fan of Sake, but who knew it was so versatile?